Tongue Tie / Lip Tie

 Tongue tie, Ankyloglossia, Restricted Lingual Frenum, Lip Tie, Buccal / Cheek Tie, Tethered Oral Tissue (TOTS) all can mean the same thing - there is a string of tissue that is restricting movement and impacting function in the body.

 It takes a team of professionals to provide the right pre- and post operative intervention.
-This could include chiropractors, craniosacral therapists, physical therapists, speech pathologists / certified orofacial myologists, occupational therapists, lactation specialists, dentists, orthodontist, ENT, and oral and maxillofacial surgeons.
+This could include chiropractors, craniosacral therapists, physical therapists, speech pathologists / certified orofacial myologists, occupational therapists, lactation specialists, dentists, orthodontist, RDH COM, ENT, and oral and maxillofacial surgeons.

 At MPTC our team of speech pathologists, certified orofacial myologists, occupational therapists, and physical therapists work closely with the families to assess the function of feeding, breathing, speaking, vision, and posture.
 We work on the functional aspects that are impacted by a tongue tie.